jarrodsampson/Bank-Interest-Calculator/README.md

 > Find out how much bank interest you will recieve based on your rates.
 Rates are shown based on the total amount, number of months, and interest percent.

 ## Features
-- Add, view, and Remove loan quotes and toggle table view
-- Great UI display of the information you are entering as you go along.
-- Calculates the estimated monthly payment that would be payed.

 - Responsive and mobile-friendly
+- Calculates the estimated interest that would be payed.

 ## License